Auto scaling your application with the vRealize Suite

 Code Review

 The workflows consist of a JavaScript scripting step to pull the vm name from the VC:VirtualMachine object passed from vROPS, followed by an action depending that performs the appropriate scale-in action or scale out action.
-Workflow steps

 The actions themselves are fairly straight forward.
 I won't do a full walk through some pseudo code is below.